inovex/elements/packages/elements/src/components/ino-menu/readme.md

 The menu items consist of different variations of the `ino-list-item` component.

+If you need a more customizable menu with a different type of elements or functionalities, have a look at the `ino-popover`.

 ### Usage

 The component can be used as follows: